WireGuard is an experimental VPN protocol that is generating a fair amount of excitement in the VPN world.

 At present, WireGuard is officially available for Android and Linux, although support for Windows and iOS is promised soon.
 It is also available for the macOS command line using Homebrew or MacPorts.

-The software itself, however, has now been made fully open source and can be setup using any third party configuration files.
+The software itself, however, has now been made fully open source and can be

 It can also be run from the Linux, macOS, or FreeBSD command line.
 This requires compiling from source, but simple and easy-to-follow instructions are provided for this.